Today’s Classic is republished from Physician on Fire. You can see the original here.

 I’ve personally worked as a locum in a variety of situations and for a variety of reasons.
 I did so before I took a permanent job, in between jobs, and even on my “vacations” when I had debts to pay.
 I detailed those experiences in a guest post at the White Coat Investor.
 Today, I’d like to discuss some of the pros and cons of locum tenens work and talk about why someone might pursue this option.

 You don’t have to be a physician to work locum tenens.
 Positions are also available in temporary medical staffing for advanced practice providers like nurse practitioners, physician assistants, and nurse anesthetists.
 I’ve worked with many a locums CRNA in my day.

-It’s also a mistake to assume that only certain specialties can work as a locum tenens physician or advanced practice provider.
+It’s also a mistake to assume that only certain specialties can work as a locum tenens physicians or advanced practice providers.

 While specialties like anesthesiology and emergency medicine do lend themselves well to temporary practice, I’ve known locum doctors in the fields of radiology, obstetrics & gynecology, psychiatry, family medicine, critical care medicine, pediatrics, and oncology.
 I’ve also come across quite a few locum surgeons and hospitalists in my travels.

 Freedom is something I write about a fair amount.
 An oft-used synonym for Financial Independence is Financial Freedom.
 Choosing to work as a locum gives you a whole lot of freedom, a freedom that can be gained without choosing to retire.

 As a locums doc, you can choose to work as little or as much as you like.
 You can work in major metropoles or podunk mountain towns.
 You can make like a teacher and have summers off to enjoy the sunshine or take the winters off to escape the cold or embrace it as a ski bum.